hessM235/OctalConverter/README.md

 Instructions:

 1. Copy and paste code to your favorite text editor save as NumberConverter.java
-2. Comment out or delete "package number converter;" this should be located at line 5
-3. Open command/terminal, navigate to the directory where the NumberConverter.java has been saved, and type "javac NumberConverter.java"
+2. Open command/terminal, navigate to the directory where the NumberConverter.java has been saved, and type "javac NumberConverter.java"
-4. Type "java NumberConverter"
+3. Type "java NumberConverter"
-5. Voila
+4. Voila

 You will have to make sure your classpath is setup properly for both java and javac.
 Please see: https://docs.oracle.com/javase/tutorial/essential/environment/paths.html